arxeiss/php-coding-standards/README.md

 ### Groups of sniffs

+Package consist of multiple files based on the used sniffs.<br>
+There are 3 files basic files including all selected sniffs.
+Use *phpcs-spaces.xml* or *phpcs-tabs.xml*, not both.
+Optionally it is possible to add also *phpcs-strict.xml*.

+- **phpcs-spaces.xml** - Contains all sniffs with space indentation
+- **phpcs-tabs.xml** - Contains all sniffs with tabs indentation
+- **phpcs-strict.xml** - Contains extra, more strict rules based on Slevomat rules

-Package consist of multiple files based on the used sniffs.
-It can be handy to not include all sniffs at once.
-Here are possible files
+It can be handy to not include all sniffs at once, specially when migrating big project.
+Files above just including these partial files:
 - **Parts/phpcs-psr.xml** - PSR2 + PSR12 standards
+- **Parts/phpcs-use-spaces.xml** or **Parts/phpcs-use-tabs.xml** - Include only one file on the indentation preferences
 - **Parts/phpcs-generic.xml** - Additional Generic rules
 - **Parts/phpcs-pear.xml** - Additional PEAR rules
 - **Parts/phpcs-squiz.xml** - Additional Squiz rules
 - **Parts/phpcs-slevomat.xml** - Selected Slevomat rules
-- **phpcs.xml** - Contains all parts listed above
-- **phpcs-strict.xml** - Contains extra more strict rules based on Slevomat rules

-Always use *Parts/phpcs-psr.xml* with additional rules.
+If building own ruleset based on partial files, always use *Parts/phpcs-psr.xml*, then *Parts/phpcs-use-spaces.xml* or *Parts/phpcs-use-tabs.xml*.<br>
+Later more additional rules can be added.
 See *phpcs.example.xml*.

 ## Included sniffs